Bamiyan Valley

 The Cultural Landscape and Archaeological Remains of the Bamiyan Valley is an outstanding representation of Gandharan Buddhist art and culture in Central Asia.

-The kingdom of Bamiyan was a Buddhist state that was strategically located on the Silk Road and was an important centre of pilgrimage.
-The site consists of eight components, including caves with painted decorations and Buddha statues carved into the cliffs.
+The kingdom of Bamiyan was a Buddhist state strategically located on the Silk Road and an important pilgrimage center.
+The site has eight components, including caves with painted decorations and Buddha statues carved into the cliffs.
 The cliffs held two standing Buddhas, measuring 55 and 37 meters high respectively, that were the largest examples of standing Buddha carvings in the world.
 They were deliberately destructed in March 2001 by the Afghan Taliban government and only the niches remain.

 Community Perspective: Sidney visited in 1971 and witnessed a spectacular sunset on the Buddha statues.
-Noone since has reviewed it, although Bamiyan is usually part of Afghanistan travel itineraries.
+Wojciech has described the situation he found in 2024, when he saw the now empty niches and two further components.

 Map of Bamiyan Valley